Her Vengeance: Plot

 At a Macao nightclub employee Ying (Pauline Wong) inadvertently angers a group of drunken men who follow Wong after her shift has ended and proceed to rape her.
-After her traumatic ordeal, her blind sister (Elaine Kam) encourages her to seek revenge leading her to ask former-triad Hung (Lam Ching-ying) for help.
+After her traumatic ordeal, her blind sister (Elaine Jin) encourages her to seek revenge leading her to ask former-triad Hung (Lam Ching-ying) for help.
 Hung gives her a job at his lounge as a waiter and helps her find somewhere new to live, but refuses to help her take revenge.
 A chance encounter with one of her attackers (Shing Fui-On) gives her the opportunity she was waiting for as she begins to hunt them down one by one.